chris-woodham/cw-take-home-exercise/README.md

 ## Notes

+Because of the time constraint - I made a couple of decisions:

+- I decided not to consider user accounts (and therefore also did not need to consider user authentication)
+- I decided not to implement a `service` package, but would normally have done this.

-I'm afraid I haven't had time within the 3 hours to unit test my code or implement logging.
+I'm afraid I also haven't had time to unit test my code or implement logging.

-Also, I made the decison not to implement a `service` package because of the time constraints, but would normally have done this.